wangfeng70117/StegaGaussian/README.md

 - $J$ represents the order of DWT decomposition.
 - $\alpha$ denotes the watermark embedding strength.
-- &\lambda& is the ratio between the watermark extraction loss and the scene reconstruction loss.
+- &\Lambda& is the ratio between the watermark extraction loss and the scene reconstruction loss.